samrpat/dyson-ir/README.md

 ## HTTP Endpoints

-Each endpoint sends one IR command with cooldown protection.
+Each endpoint sends one IR command with Double-Send protection.

-Endpoint	Action
-/power	Power toggle
-/fan_up	Fan speed +
-/fan_down	Fan speed −
-/heat_up	Heat +
-/heat_down	Heat −
-/cool	Cool mode
-/oscillate	Oscillation
-/timer	Timer
-/wide	Wide airflow
-/narrow	Narrow airflow

 | Endpoint  | Action |
 | ------------- | ------------- |